jeremiahblanch/simple-logging-helper/Readme.md

 // simple
 const logger = new LoggingHelper({ namespace: 'MyModule' });

-// with all the config options const logger = new LoggingHelper({
+// with all the configuration options const logger = new LoggingHelper({
   namespace: 'MyModule',
   defaults: {DEBUG: true},